Best Leadership Books

 If you’re looking for leadership books that can help you in your business or in your team at work, look no further.

-Kim Scott’s approach is designed to develop top-performing teams via both radically honest feedback and personal caring towards the people.
+Kim Scott’s approach is designed to develop top-performing teams via both radically honest feedback and personal caring toward the people.

 It’s best suited for best-performing companies and teams.
 You probably cannot use the wisdom of this book if you’re in a company where office politics is the name of the day and if you’re not yet a high-level manager.